 Take THIS BROCHURE and be aware the inland track can become overgrown at times.
 This coastal walk can include some sections along sandy beaches depending on lake levels.
 When Coila Lake is too high the alternative route follows the sea shore.

 Follow the Princes Highway south out of Moruya for about 9km.
-Take the turn off at Bingi Road to Bingi and Congo.
-Follow the Bingi Road for about seven kilometres until the T-junction and a sign pointing to Bingie Point to the right and Mullimburra Point to the left.
+Take the turn off at Bingie Road to Bingie and Congo.
+Follow the Bingie Road for about seven kilometres until the T-junction and a sign pointing to Bingie Point to the right and Mullimburra Point to the left.

 FOR BINGIE BINGIE POINT: